openzim/gutenberg/README.md

-# Project Gutenberg Offline
+# Gutenberg Offline

-A scraper that downloads the whole repository of [Project Gutenberg] (http://www.gutenberg.org) and puts it into a locally browsable directory and then in a ZIM file (http://www.openzim.org), a clean and user friendly format for storing content for offline usage.
-It was created during a Kiwix Hackathon in Lyon, France in July 2014.
+A scraper that downloads the whole repository of [Project Gutenberg](https://www.gutenberg.org) and puts it into a locally browsable directory and then in a [ZIM](https://openzim.org) file, a clean and user friendly format for storing content for offline usage.

 [![](https://img.shields.io/pypi/v/gutenberg2zim.svg)](https://pypi.python.org/pypi/gutenberg2zim)
 [![Docker Build Status](https://img.shields.io/docker/build/openzim/gutenberg)](https://hub.docker.com/r/openzim/gutenberg)